 The original languages of Revelation are Arabic and Persian.

 English is the working language of the Bahá’í World Centre located in Haifa, Israel.
+The Centre is located here because Bahá'ulláh's exiles placed Him in this vicinity.

 This website was created by J. Thomas Pawlowski on behalf of the Spiritual Assembly of the Bahá’ís of Boise and is approved by the latter, as have been several previous Boise Bahá’í web sites.
 While this does not mean all content is error-free or in every nuance is a flawless representation of the Bahá’í Faith, every effort is made to achieve a high standard of accuracy.
 If you have any questions or comments about the contents you are encouraged to contact us, see link below.
 The copyright is taken by an individual on behalf of the Spiritual Assembly of the Bahá’ís of Boise for the purpose of protecting against malicious reuse of content.
 Content on this site will expand in response to the needs of the community.